-Why does bread always fall buttered side down?
+Why does bread always fall butter side down?

 What's the meaning of the phrase 'Why does bread always fall buttered side down?'?